-Tap the pencil icon next to the Flip 4 speaker, as highlighted by the green arrow in the last screenshot.
+Tap the pencil icon next to the 4, as highlighted by the green arrow in the last screenshot.

-Then, you should see the speaker name change screen, as shown next.
+Then, you should see the name change screen, as we show next.

 5. Edit the Speaker Name Field

-Use the displayed virtual keyboard to change the name of the JBL Bluetooth speaker to the name you wish it to assume.
+Use the displayed virtual keyboard to change the name to what you wish it to be.

 In the next screenshots, we change ours from “JBL Flip 4” to “Tom’s Flip 4”.

 First, we backspaced over the default name (“JBL Flip 4”), as shown in the next picture.